 - The duplicated picture contains all the same meta-data so you will find it at the exact same place if you sort per date or geo-location for instance.

 - That said, the duplication doesn’t retain the album link.
 So if your live-photo was in an album, the duplicated picture will not be there.

-- Live-pictures can be edited to bounce, loop and blur a long exposure.
+- Live-pictures can be edited with an effect, to bounce, loop and blur a long exposure for example.
 Those cannot be duplicated as stills.
-So if you select many pictures and have at least one of those in there, the context menu “duplicate as still photo” will not be shown and all the pictures you selected will be duplicated as live pictures.
+If you select many pictures and have one of those in there, the context menu “duplicate as still photo” will not be shown.
+Instead, the OS will duplicate all the pictures right away... as live pictures.
 You will then have to remove all the duplicates per hand.
 You should first have a look at the “Animated” and “Long Exposure” albums that iOS created for you.
 You will find those pictures in there and can preemptively delete them or recognize them and try to remember them for later.

 If you find another side-effect or if you know a better/alternative way to do this, please leave a comment below!

 Some of you pointed out that there is an app to do this: Lean.
 The App is supposed to do exactly this and only this: remove the live picture while keeping the still with all its metadata.
 So basically do that manual scenario for you.
 I tried it and faced only problems.